celinelatulipe/ThinkLikeComputer/_sources/PythonModules/Therandommodule.rst

 but all returned numbers will be strictly less than 1.0.
 It is usual to *scale* the results after calling this method, to get them into a range suitable for your application.

-In the case shown below, we've converted the result of the method call to a number in the range [0.0, 5.0).
+In the case shown below, we've converted the result of the random() method call to a number in the range [0.0, 5.0).
 Once more, these are uniformly distributed numbers --- numbers close to 0 are just as likely to occur as numbers close to 3, or numbers close to 5.
 If you continue to press the run button you will see random values between 0.0 and up to but not including 5.0.